Awesome alligator wood carving

 Now carve the eyes, starting in the corners (photo 22).
 Use a V-cut to carve the wood between the eyes.
 Be careful here as it’s easy to break a knife tip or crack the wood.
 You may find it easier to make two passes, removing a little wood at a time.

-Carving underbelly of wood carved alligator19.
+Carving the underbelly of a wood carved alligator19.
 Making a stop cut

-Front teeth on wood carved alligator20.
+Front teeth sketched on wood to guide carving a wood alligator20.
 Front teeth are drawn

-Carving teeth on wood carved alligator21.
+Carving teeth with a knife on wooden alligator21.
 Separating teeth

-Carving eyes on wood carved alligator22.
+Carving big eyes on wood carved alligator22.
 Carving the eyes

 Refine the details on your alligator wood carving